frederic-perez/AmE-dictionary/data/dictionary.md

 __a legend in (one’s) own lifetime__ _idiom_ A person who has an extraordinary level of fame or reputation while he or she is still alive.
 __a legend in (one’s) own mind__ _idiom_ A person who affects or believes him- or herself to be of greater importance or notoriety than is actually the case.
 A humorous, ironic twist on the phrase “a legend in one’s own lifetime.”
 __a life of its own__ _idiom_ The state of something that exists and thrives outside and beyond the control of the point of origin.
+__a light bulb goes off in (one’s) head__ _idiom_ :dart: One is suddenly struck with an ingenious or inspired idea, insight, or revelation.
+In this expression, the phrasal verb “go off” means “turn on” or “become active.” _We spent hours trying to come up with a solution, when suddenly a light bulb went off in my head._
+__a light-bulb moment__ _idiom_ An instance in which an ingenious idea or insight comes to one all of a sudden. _A light-bulb moment came to me as I was taking a bath the other day._
 __A list__ _n informal_ (A-list) A list or group of the most admired or desirable people, as for a job or social gathering: _a private party for Hollywood’s A list._
 __a little from column A, a little from column B__ _idiom_ Having been formed from two distinct factors, elements, or reasons. _She asked me if I drew more from real life or from my imagination when writing; in truth, it’s a little from column A and a little from column B._
 __a little leery__ _idiom_ Cautious, wary, or uncertain of a given person, place, or thing. _To be honest, I’m a little leery of signing up for this deal; it sounds too good to be true._